 How a software solution can optimise inspection routing?

 Imagine that each inspection request is being automatically assigned with a complexity score that takes into account the location, availability and skillset of all inspectors.
-Now imagine that this software is able to match inspectors with cases by mapping the most optimal inspection routes and taking into account all of the constraints that are scored during the processing of the inspection request.
+Now imagine that this software is able to match inspectors with relevant case.
+And all this while the software is mapping the most optimal inspection routes and takes into account all of the constraints that are scored during the processing of the inspection request.
 This sounds too good to be true.
 This is where data-driven automation and AI come at play and make the life of inspectors and everyone in the regulatory agencies easier and way less expensive.

 The example with the construction site inspections is not a limit.
-This kind of inspection solution can be applied to many regulatory areas – food safety inspections, fire inspections, education inspections, energy inspections, home insurance inspections, etc.
+This kind of inspection solution can be applied to many regulatory areas – food safety inspections, fire inspections, education inspections, energy inspections, insurance loss control inspections, etc.

 How route optimisation changes things for regulators and enterprises?